MystenLabs/sui/doc/wallet.md

 ```

 ## Adding accounts to the wallet
-Sui's genesis process will create 5 accounts by default, if that's not enough, there are 2 ways to add accounts to the Sui wallet if needed.
+Sui's genesis process will create five accounts by default, if that's not enough, there are two ways to add accounts to the Sui wallet if needed.
 #### 1. use `new-address` command to generate new account
 To create a new account, execute the `new-address` command in Sui interactive console:
 ``` shell